 * * *

 “A change in perspective allows you to let go of the thing you are resisting.
-It is the resistance that causes you pain, not the ‘thing’,” Julia says, shifting in her chair and adjusting her mu-mu as she always seems to do after making a major pronouncement.
+It is the resistance that causes you pain, not the ‘thing’,” Julia says, shifting in her chair and adjusting her muumuu as she always seems to do after making a major pronouncement.

-I hated Julia from the moment I laid eyes on her and the cramped home office that looks as you would expect for a wannabe hippie stuck in the 70’s.
-She is actually too young to have been an actual hippie in the 70’s.
+I hated Julia from the moment I laid eyes on her in the cramped home office that looks like what you’d expect from a wannabe hippie stuck in the 70s.
+She is actually too young to have been an actual 70s hippie.

-“You don’t need a 180 degree change, just a slight change,” She purses her lips as if to indicate she has delivered the complete answer and is ready to move on to the next question.
+“You don’t need a 180 degree change, just a slight change.”
+She purses her lips as if to indicate she has delivered the complete answer and is ready to move on to the next question.

 This was the first thing she said to me six months ago after I spilled my guts for a half hour.
-I did not want therapy, what was the point?
-I had just found out that I was definitely going to die.
+I didn’t want therapy.
+What was the point?
+I had just found out I was definitely going to die.
 All options to treat my brain tumor had been exhausted.
 I was angry at God, at the world, at everybody and everything.
 This is what came out of my mouth for a solid half hour, the emotional pain I am in.

-I am not totally worthless.
+I’m not totally worthless.
 I have made somewhat of a name for myself with two dozen published papers on earth science.
 I have always eaten healthy and drank responsibly.
-OK that’s a lie.
+Okay, that’s a lie.
 I ate like a pig and drank like a fish.
-But that is just another example of why it doesn’t matter anyway, I am dying of a tumor not liver failure.
+But that’s just another example of why it doesn’t matter anyway.
+I’m dying of a tumor, not liver failure.
 What is the point of life if it can just be taken away?

-My dreams have been filled with anger and I started talking in my sleep.
-Unable to work I had been living with my mother for over a year the night she came into my room at the sound of my groaning.
-I had been dreaming of pushing away everyone I knew.
+My dreams have been filled with anger, and I started talking in my sleep.
+Unable to work, I have been living with my mother for over a year.
+The night she came into my room at the sound of my groaning, I had been dreaming of pushing away everyone I knew.

 I opened my eyes, instantly awake as she leaned over me, concern creasing her face in the dim moonlight.

 I pushed her.
 I don’t know why I did it.
 I love my mother, but I watched as she stumbled back, as if in slow motion, holding out her arms in an attempt to recover her balance but unable to move her arthritis stricken limbs fast enough.
-She tumbled to the floor striking her head against the wall.
+She tumbled to the floor, striking her head against the wall.

 Something broke in me.

 I shake my head at the memory.

 “No, it’s not that simple,” I say.

 Julia doesn’t answer immediately.

-“Close your eyes,” she says, leaning forward, the curls of her strawberry blond hair bouncing.
+Then she says, “Close your eyes.”
+She leans forward, the curls of her strawberry blonde hair bouncing.
 I comply.
-“Now, imagine your right eyebrow feels funny… imagine a tiny little twitch,” She waits.
+“Now, imagine your right eyebrow feels funny… imagine a tiny little twitch.”
+She waits.

 We sit there quietly.
-Light traffic outside providing the soundtrack to our tableau.
+Light traffic outside provides the soundtrack to our tableau.

-“Your eyebrow now feels like it has the beginning of a tiny, tiny itch,”
+“Your eyebrow now feels like it has the beginning of a tiny, tiny itch.”

-I noticed she switched into a commanding tone.
-I think I know what she is trying to do but it works anyway.
+I notice she’s switched into a commanding tone.
+I think I know what she’s trying to do, but it works anyway.
 I instinctively reach up and scratch it.

 “Did it itch?” she asks.